Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Introduction and statement of the main results

-We remark that a similar yet weaker condition than \eqref{eq: Delta>0}, namely $\Delta_p(A)\geq0$, was formulated in a different form by Cialdea and Maz'ya in \cite[(2.25)]{CM}.
-See Remark~\ref{r: 5.13}.
-It was a result of their study of a condition on forms known as $L^{p}$-dissipativity.
-We arrived at \eqref{eq: Delta>0}, and thus at $\Delta_p(A)\geq0$, from another direction (bilinear embeddings and generalized convexity of power functions).
+We remark that a similar yet weaker condition than \eqref{eq: aferim jano}, namely $\Delta_p(A)\geq0$, was formulated in a different form by Cialdea and Maz'ya in \cite[(2.25)]{CM}, see Remark~\ref{r: pletnev schumann op.
+17}.
+It was a result of their study of a condition on sesquilinear forms known as $L^{p}$-dissipativity.
+We arrived at \eqref{eq: aferim jano}, and thus at $\Delta_p(A)\geq0$, from another direction (bilinear embeddings and generalized convexity of power functions); see Remark \ref{r: tovar grlo stima} for a summary.

 Finally, when $A,B$ are two accretive matrices, we denote